-Wherever in the world, you are travelling from, you will be amazed by our beautiful country Scotland!
+Wherever in the world you are coming from, if you are travelling to Inverness you will be amazed by this breathtakingly beautiful part of Scotland!

-Local Car Tour Operators & Bus Tour Operators offer organised and tailored tours.
-There are licensed taxi ranks at Inverness Airport, Inverness bus station and train station.
-Local Loch Ness tour cars and taxis can be ordered in advance, and many accommodation providers will help you arrange transfers – just ask when booking.
+Local car tour and bus tour operators offer organised and tailored tours.
+There are licensed taxi ranks at Inverness Airport, Inverness Bus Station and Inverness Train Station.
+You can order local Loch Ness tour cars and taxis in advance, and many accommodation providers will help you arrange transfers – just ask when booking.

 The sixty mile long Caledonian Canal connects Loch Ness and the Great Glen to Inverness to the north and Fort William to the south.
 You can up your chances of seeing the Loch Ness Monster by hiring your own cruiser to sail where you want to go.
 There are piers, jetties and mooring places along Loch Ness.
 Most are free of charge.
 The hotels and pubs welcome boating visitors and there are well-stocked shops along the way with full services in some of the larger villages.
 If you don’t want to sail yourself, there are some excellent well established Loch Ness cruises that last from a couple of hours to all day (and overnight!).

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip